aubble/goTunneLS/README.md

 **Mode -- required always**
 Sets node as client/server

-Name

-Name for logging
+Name -- name for logging

-Accept -- required

-Listen address; format is host:port.
+Accept -- Listen address; format is host:port.
 If host is missing, localhost is assumed

 #####Connect -- required
 Dial address; format is host:port.
 If host is missing, localhost is assumed